 Well, there are literally thousands of programs to choose from.
+You could choose a 200-hour program or a 300-hour advanced yoga teacher training course.
 You could train anywhere from your neighborhood studio to the mountains of Nepal.
 Even the comfort of your own living room is now an option with an online teacher training program.

 While there is no magic formula for choosing the right yoga teacher training, there are some things to consider that will help guide you in the right direction.